 Students who take Sociology end up in a variety of careers.
 This is because of the transferable and desirable nature of the skills that are developed, such as analysis (both literary and data), independent research, the ability to form reasoned conclusions about different issues, through both essay writing and debate, among many others.
 These careers can include research, teaching, marketing, social services, education, criminal justice, welfare services, government, counselling, charities and the voluntary sector.

-As this is the very first class of Sociologists at CCF, we are constantly making links with other schools and universities, and we shall keep you updated of our progress.
+We are continuously making links with other schools and universities, and we shall keep you updated of our progress.

 Key stage 5

-Course requirements: English Literature or Language – B, other written subject – B (exam board AQA)
+English Literature or Language – 5, other written subject – 5 (exam board AQA)